 Today, many TVs dumb down audio signals from glorious surround sound to basic 2-channel audio before passing them down an HDMI cable, while others do support more channels and even Dolby Atmos, albeit using a more compressed codec like Dolby Digital Plus instead of Dolby TrueHD, which requires too much bandwidth.
-With eARC, the original, full-resolution audio signal can be sent down the HDMI cable — again, the very best sound, no compromises.
+With eARC, the original, full-resolution audio signal can be sent down the HDMI cable — again, producing the very best sound, no compromises.

 eARC: The new kid in town

 We’ve teased some of what eARC can do, but here’s a little more explanation on how it does it, and what other benefits it offers.

-The “e” in eARC, stands for Enhanced (Audio Return Channel), and is new standard feature of HDMI 2.1 designed to the best possible audio resolution to come from your TV.
+The “e” in eARC stands for Enhanced (Audio Return Channel), and is a new standard feature of HDMI 2.1 that aims to provide the best possible audio resolution to come from your TV.
 The new configuration will require eARC support from both your TV and your audio device, which means your devices must support HDMI 2.1 — older HDMI versions will not support eARC.
 You’ll also need an HDMI cable with support for Ethernet, like the newer Ultra High-Speed HDMI cables, which do include Ethernet support.

-With eARC, full-resolution sound signals — including top 3D surround sound like Dolby Atmos and DTS:X — whether they come from over-the-air broadcasts, internal streaming apps, and Blu-ray players or game consoles connected directly to your eARC-enabled TV, can be passed back and forth from your TV and audio systems.
+With eARC, full-resolution sound signals — including top 3D surround sound like Dolby Atmos and DTS:X — whether they come from over-the-air broadcasts, internal streaming apps, or Blu-ray players or game consoles connected directly to your eARC-enabled TV, can be passed back and forth from your TV and audio systems.

 Previously, decoding high-bit-rate audio like Dolby Atmos required plugging your source device directly into a compatible audio/video receiver, soundbar, or powered speakers, as most TVs are limited to outputting compressed surround sound or even stereo audio.
 With eARC, you’ll be able to plug your HDMI devices directly into your TV, and the TV will then send the uncompressed, high-quality audio to a soundbar, receiver, or amplifier directly from the eARC port.